EndPointCorp/end-point-blog/2013/10/28/postgres-sed-pgdump-warnings.html.md

 9:SET client_min_messages = warning;
 ```

 What to do?
-The schema file was very large, so editing it was not an option—and
+The schema file was very large, so editing it was not an option—​and
 certainly not for this automated task.
 The answer was to modify the large
 schema text file before loading it.
 While perl is my goto tool for most things,
 this looked the perfect job for the sed program.
 So, in my script, I simply added this right